Get to know top consultancies, and stay up to date on current career events and job offers.

 You can put 20 hours of work into creating your resume, but if it does not meet the necessary requirements, it will not pass the CV screening.
 You need at least two out of the three following criteria:

-• Strong academic background – You need to come from a top university in your country or have a GPA way above average.
+• Strong academic background – You should strive for a GPA way above average.
 This indicates intellectual curiosity and a strong work ethic.

 • Impressive work experiences (with quantifiable achievements) – This can be for example an internship at a prestigious firm, a previous job in a rather high-level position or the creation of a start-up.
 This shows that you can be trusted with important work streams and have experience to draw upon.